wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sample.md

 `“level”`: The value (String) of this property assigns the location of the nerve sample (e.g., cervical, abdominal, pudendal).
 Optional, for user records only.

-`“samples_path”`: The value (\[String, ...\]) is the path to the directory containing input morphology files for all samples for a given project.
-Required.

 `“scale”`